Susannah Morrisey: Affair with Greg Shadwick

 After the breakdown of her marriage to Max and his departure, writers created an affair story with married man, Greg Shadwick (Mark Moraghan).
 Drury explained that "the build up to the affair with Greg was soul-searching, but it was also very funny."
 Greg is married to Margi Shadwick (Bernadette Foley) and has three children Nikki Shadwick (Suzanne Collins), Emily Shadwick (Jennifer Ellison) and Jason Shadwick (Vincent Price).
 Those involved in the storyline sought to make their passion explicit.
 Drury and Moraghan both made kissing sounds which were recorded in a dubbing booth and added to scenes.
 Drury also revealed "we were just very careful to make it as sexy as we could."

 In July 1999, it was revealed that producers had axed the characters of Greg, Margi and Jason.
 On-screen, Susannah and Greg were still having an affair.
-Moraghan was shocked and axed Redmond to reconsider.
+Moraghan was shocked and asked Redmond to reconsider.
 Moraghan believed that writers were planning a long-term future between Susannah and Greg because of the intensity of their affair.
 Redmond had planned a large stunt to outdo the shop explosions that had been broadcast the previous year and decided to kill Greg off.

 On-screen, the story plays out at the opening of the Millennium Club.
 Susannah and Greg have sex in the shower when a bomb explodes inside the club.
 The explosion destroys the club and a naked Susannah and Greg are discovered together.
 The explosion kills Greg, while Susannah is pulled from the wreckage alive.
 Writers created a feud between Emily and Susannah.
 Emily blames her for Greg's death and enlists the help of Tim O'Leary (Philip Olivier) to steal Susannah's car and set fire to it.
 Emily then posts cards to Susannah's neighbours claiming that she is a prostitute.
 Emily then arranges for animal manure to be dumped into Susannah front garden.